-This Code of Conduct applies to members of council staff, including the General Manager.
-It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct") is made under section 440 of the Local Government Act 1993 ("LGA") and the Local Government (General) Regulation 2021 ("the Regulation").
+It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct"), which is made under section 440 of the Local Government Act 1993 ("LGA") and the Local Government (General) Regulation 2021 ("the Regulation").

-To help council staff focus on the elements of the Code that apply to them, the Code of Conduct for Council Staff includes the following provisions from the Model Code of Conduct:
+To help committee members, delegates, advisers, volunteers and contractors focus on the elements that apply to them, this Code of Conduct includes the following provisions from the Model Code of Conduct:

-- the general provisions that apply to all those involved in delivering the functions of Burwood Council - the specific provisions that relate to those staff employed by Burwood Council.

-The Code of Conduct for Council Staff excludes those provisions that do not apply to council staff, such as those relating to councillors, members of council committees, delegates of council, council advisers, volunteers, contractors and members of wholly advisory committees.
+- the general provisions that apply to all those involved in the functions of Burwood Council - the specific provisions that relate to council committee members, delegates of council, council advisers, volunteers, contractors and members of wholly advisory committees.